-Following the guidelines in this document should fix most major nutritional deficiencies and decrease inflammation – but do your own research, adjust to your own needs.
+Following the guidelines in this document should fix most major nutritional deficiencies and decrease inflammation, but do your own research and adjust to your own needs.

 Use a service like cronometer.com to figure out potential deficiencies.